geoffhunter/gedcom-reporter/README.md

 # gedcom-reporter

-Allows the user to produce an ancestry report, in Microsoft Word (.docx) format, from a GEDCOM format file.

 Note: this utility needs the .py and .txt files in the gedcom-file-processor repository to function

+It allows the user to produce an ancestry report, in Microsoft Word (.docx) format, from a GEDCOM format file.

 The report shows each family on a new page, starting with a specified family.